 Almost all solar systems these days also come with a free online monitoring platform or mobile app that you and your installer can use to track the performance and efficiency of the solar system.
 However, a well-installed solar system will also reduce the chances of you needing any physical maintenance.

 Waterproofing or Reroofing

 Water intrusion is a risk that may occur after installing your solar PV system.
-If you have a tiled roof, your solar installer may require drilling to set up the rails which hold your solar panels.
-These drilled holes may result in rainwater accumulating in it, causing potential leaks.
+The installation process for tiled roofs may require drilling to set up rails that hold your solar panels.
+These drilled holes may result in rainwater accumulation that can cause leakages.

-If your roof is relatively old or poorly maintained, it is advisable to consider waterproofing your roof before you begin installing solar panels, since they will likely be sitting on your roofs for the next 25 years.
-While these procedures will add on to your costs, they can be a good investment to improve the conditions of your roof and prevent any possible leaks after installation.
+If your roof is relatively old or poorly maintained, we advise waterproofing your roof before you begin installing solar panels.
+After all, your solar panels are likely to sit on your roof for the next 25 years.
+Waterproofing procedures will add to your budget.
+However, they are a worthy investment to prevent any possible leakages after installation.

 Here’s a rough estimate of the standard system cost for landed homes in Singapore.
 Remember that installation costs also vary dependent on your roof type.